 About Living City Foundation

 The mission of The Living City Foundation is to raise funds for the initiatives undertaken by Toronto and region Conservation (TRCA), especially for The Living City program.
-The foundation was established in 1961 and since that time, it has raised almost $40million for conservation work in the Greater Toronto Area.
+The foundation was established in 1961 and since that time, it has raised over $40 million for conservation work in the Greater Toronto Area.

 Services and Programs